 A candlelit summit of legendary ghost hunters and experts was hosted at The Standard, London hotel’s Library Lounge on Wednesday 28th October to launch the volume.The evening featured readings from Ghost Stories of Tripadvisor and a panel discussion with:

 -Roger Clarke – critic, author of A Natural History of Ghosts and youngest ever member of the Society for Psychical Research

 -Viktor Wynd – impresario, collector, owner of The Viktor Wynd Museum of Curiosities

 -Marie Wesson – co-founder and paranormal investigator of UK Ghosts Hunts

 -Graham Dickson – actor, improviser and writer

-All attendees will receive a chilled glass of Veuve Clicquot on arrival, which our medium, Carrie Kirkpatrick says is one of the ingredients favoured by Ada Coleman in her prime.
+All attendees received a chilled glass of Veuve Clicquot on arrival, which our medium, Carrie Kirkpatrick said is one of the ingredients favoured by Ada Coleman in her prime.